VIPUI/VIPUI/README.md

 Browser Support and Testing
 ---------------------------

-Pure is tested and works in:
+VIPUI is tested and works in:

 * IE 8+
 * Latest Stable: Firefox, Chrome, Safari